DanMcInerney/LANs.py/README.md

 -d: open an xterm with driftnet to see all images they view

 -dns DOMAIN: spoof the DNS of DOMAIN. e.g. -dns facebook.com will DNS spoof every DNS request to facebook.com or subdomain.facebook.com

+-a: Spoof every DNS response the victim makes, effectively creating a captive portal page; -r option can be used with this

 -r IPADDRESS: only to be used with the -dns DOMAIN option; redirect the user to this IPADDRESS when they visit DOMAIN